supershiye/UniformTransformationModule/README.md

 By integrating the UT module into VAEs, my research demonstrated significant improvements in the disentanglement and interpretability of latent representations, which is crucial for various automation applications.

 ## Instructions
-This repository contains the UT module code and data to replicate the experimental from the paper.
+This repository contains the UT module code to replicate the experimental from the paper.
 TBD